donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ##	4 Context

 The context of this protocol is the _Research Data Management_ (RDM) at the Donders Institute (DI), which involves interaction with a digital data repository.
 This protocol describes how researchers must interact with this repository.
 Future changes to the organization and user interface of the repository may have consequences for this protocol, and these changes will be integrated in future versions of this protocol.
 The researcher should therefore always ensure to use the latest version of this protocol.
 This latest version is part of the Donders RDM Information Package, which contains not only the two protocols but also other documents to which will be referred in the protocols.
 The administration of your center knows where this information package can be found.

+TBD: The previous paragraph mentions an Information Package.
+I propose we drop this and make all information available via links from within the CMS.
+The CMS then obtains the most recent information from the Github-hosted wiki.

 This protocol serves three purposes:
 1.	_Data preservation_ for the purpose of internal reuse
 2.	_Research documentation_ for the purpose of reproducibility